ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/QuadSPI.md

 ### Implementing QuadSPI

-The target needs to define `qspi_s` structure - target specific QSPI object.
+The target needs to define the `qspi_s` structure - target specific QSPI object.

 Functions to implement: